 A group of four men working at a moving company all suffer downfalls, adding to their rough pasts that continue to haunt them.
 It seems as if none of them will ever accomplish anything in ...
 See full summary »

 The boys return from jail to find the park has deteriorated, with a brand new park being created beside it.
 They attempt a series of get rich quick schemes and robberies, while a freshly drunk Lahey threatens to derail their plans.

-In 1972, a historical ice hockey game series is arranged where the cream of Canadian's professional star players of the National Hockey League against the best of the Soviet Union.
+In 1972, a historical ice hockey game tournament is arranged where the cream of Canada's professional stars of the National Hockey League would play against the best of the Soviet Union's.
 Although Canada and the USSR have faced off repeatedly on the amateur level before, most of Canada is smugly convinced that the Soviets will be no match for the pros.
 However, that assumption is forcefully shot down when Team Canada is soundly trounced in the first game by the skilled Soviet Union team.
 What follows is a bitter struggle as Team Canada fights to recover in a series that would change Canadian hockey's self-image and history forever.Written by

 Kenneth Chisholm (firstname.lastname@example.org)

 1 of 1 people found this review helpful.

 Was this review helpful to you?